sggts04/pycubetimer/README.md

 1. ~~Display of old times inside the Timer Window~~ Done!
 2. ~~Display of Averages~~ Done!
 3. ~~Display of Scrambles for the Rubik's Cube~~ Done for 3x3 as of now!
-4. Start of timer using Space-Bar
+4. ~Start of timer using Space-Bar~ Done!

 # Requirements
 Python 3 and pip